anthol42/MLSP-final_project/deep/experiments/experiment2.md

 2. We try with another visual representation (Our custom renderer about 1000x faster)
 3. We try different non-predictive tasks to verify if our architectures are able to recognise pattern in the images (See if it is the model the problem, or the task. *i.e. predicting the future*)
-4. TODO: Test on US stocks (50 biggest stocks by market cap)
+4. Test on US stocks (50 biggest stocks by market cap)
+   - Note: We need a 5x smaller learning rate for the model (paper) to converge

 ### Task 1: Up or Down (*ud*)
 This first task aim to test if the model can understand basic patterns.
 The goal of this task is to accurately affirm